jackstapleton/rdb-autoscaling/whitepaper.md

 ```

 To scale in the RDB will terminate its own server.
-When doing this it must make an `autoscaling` call instead of an `ec2` one.
-The ASG to which it calls will then know not to launch a new instance in its place.
+When doing this it must make an `aws autoscaling` call, the ASG will then know not to launch a new instance in its place.

 ```q
 .util.aws.terminate:{[instanceId]